shreyas-girjapure/Salesforce/Security-Model-Salesforce/Object-Level-Security/Object-Level-Security.md

 >What happens if this permission set and permission set group is assigned to the user ?

-Muting only affects on the aggregations of the permissions of the group.
+Muting only has effects on the aggregations of the permissions of the group.
 Permissions provided outside of the group remains as it is.

 Here ,